Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_FirstSteps.rst

 .. important:: Windows users must use :command:`bash`

-These instructions are corss platform, windows users should use bash from msys, which is easily installable form the windows git installer, see the instructions here, :ref:`msys_git`.
+These instructions are cross platform, windows users should use bash from msys, which is easily installable form the windows git installer, see the instructions here, :ref:`setup_msys_git`.

 ----